Four Elms

 Four Elms is a village within the civil parish of Hever in the Sevenoaks District of Kent, England.
 The village is located on a crossroads between Edenbridge and Sevenoaks, two miles (3.2 km) northeast of the former place.

-The church, part of a united benefice with Hever and Markbeech, is dedicated to St Paul.
+The church was built in 1881.
+It is a part of a united benefice with Hever and Markbeech, and is dedicated to St Paul.

-The film sound recordist Peter Handford was born here.
+The film sound recordist Peter Handford was born in the vicarage here.